jpriya1602/23-design-pattern/readme.md

 * favor composition over inheritance
 * Principle of the Least Knowledge: talk only to your immediate friends. (same as Law of demeter)
 * Talk only to your friends
+* strive for loose coupled design between the objects that interact

 Design Patterns: